On the night of March 4, 1982, Robert De Niro and Robin Williams snorted cocaine in John Belushi's hotel room. The next day, Belushi was dead.

 Smith returned to the Chateau Marmont a couple of hours later and was briefly taken into custody, questioned, and released.

-Dr. Ronald Kornblum, the L.A.
-County coroner, attributed Belushi’s death to acute cocaine and heroin poisoning.
+Dr. Ronald Kornblum, the Los Angeles County coroner, attributed John Belushi’s cause of death to acute cocaine and heroin poisoning.
 Dr. Michael Baden, New York City’s former chief medical examiner, later testified that had Belushi not taken drugs, he wouldn’t have died.

-If he was still alive, he would be 70 years old.
+If he was still alive, he would be in his 70s today.

-A few months after Belushi’s death, Smith admitted to being with Belushi the night of his death and administering the fatal speedball injection during a National Enquirer interview.
+A few months after Belushi’s death, Smith admitted to being with him on his last night and administering the fatal speedball injection during a National Enquirer interview.
 “I killed John Belushi,” she said.
 “I didn’t mean to, but I am responsible.”